AdobeDocs/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 5. Provide the **[!UICONTROL Company name]**, and **[!UICONTROL Save]** the configuration.

-6. Click **[!UICONTROL Reset]** to clear your changes and restore the configuration to its default state.
+6. Select **[!UICONTROL Reset]** to clear any changes, reset the password, and restore the configuration to its default state.